phax/phoss-directory/README.md

 # Building requirements

 To build the PD software you need at least Java 1.8 and Apache Maven 3.x.
-Configuration for usage with Eclipse Neon and Oxygen is contained in the repository.

 Additionally to the contained projects you *MAY* need the latest SNAPSHOT of [ph-oton](https://github.com/phax/ph-oton) as part of your build environment.